 - Use a knee pad when practicing on a hard surface or wooden flooring.
 I use the YogaRat pad that is made out of durable foam.
 It’s great for my knees, elbows and even top of my head during inversions.
 You can also fold your mat to create a pad for your sensitive knees and joints.

 - When in a pose, engage your muscles by flexing them.
 When you flex your muscles in a pose, you’re getting your muscles to create the pose rather than the bone alignment.
 So often we rely on bone alignment to get into our poses and just relax our muscles.
 It’s important to isometrically flex (flexing muscles without movement) in poses so that your muscles do not fatigue and build muscle memory over time.

 - Ice your knees after a heated yoga practice.
 Heat can cause inflammation (this happened to me!).
 I always ice my knees after a regular AND strenuous practice now.
-I use a cold/heat therapy pack that can be left in the freezer when not in use.
+I use the KT Tape Recovery+ Ice/Heat wrap system ($39) that can be left in the freezer when not in use.